Georgia Institute of Technology College of Computing

 The College of Computing is a college of the Georgia Institute of Technology, a public research university in Atlanta, Georgia.
+It is one of the first college-level academic units in the United States devoted primarily to the study of computing and information science.
+As of fall 2024 the college enrolled 4,621 undergraduates and 16,910 graduate students in computing degrees on campus and online.
+Its programs are regularly ranked among the top computer science and cybersecurity programs in the United States; in 2026 U.S. News & World Report listed Georgia Tech's graduate program in computer science fifth nationally, while the institute's undergraduate program in cybersecurity was ranked second.

 It is divided into five schools: the School of Computer Science, the School of Interactive Computing, the School of Computational Science & Engineering, the School of Cybersecurity and Privacy, and the School of Computing Instruction.
 The College of Computing's programs are consistently ranked among the top 10 computing programs in the nation.
-In 2022, U.S. News & World Report ranked the Computer Science graduate program #6 in the U.S. In 2016, Times Higher Education and the Wall Street Journal ranked the College #5 in the world.
+In 2022, U.S. News & World Report ranked the Computer Science graduate program #6 in the U.S. In 2016, Times Higher Education and the Wall Street Journal ranked the college #5 in the world.

 The College of Computing has its roots in the creation of an interdisciplinary Master of Science in Information Science at Georgia Tech in 1964.
 The college still emphasizes an interdisciplinary focus in the structure of its degree programs, among which is a Bachelor of Science in Computational Media that is offered jointly with Georgia Tech's School of Literature, Media, and Communication in the Ivan Allen College of Liberal Arts.